The inverted backbend pose known as the “bridge pose” primarily stretches the neck, chest, and spine. In Vinyasa sequences, it is frequently employed.

 This yoga pose gets the body ready for more challenging backbends.
 This pose improves posture and relaxes the body’s muscles in addition to increasing flexibility and strength.
 It aids in increasing the body’s energy.

-Like many other yoga poses, Bridge Pose got its name from the way the body is positioned.
+Like many other yoga poses, the Bridge Pose got its name from the way the body is positioned.
 Bridge Pose is so named because the body in stance resembles a bridge.

 |Pronunciation||Say-tuh Ban-dha Sarvah-angah-sana|